lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:05 PM)_

 > Woah!
-There’s a very large thing deep in the soil!
+There's a very large thing deep in the soil!

 **Jelsafan0** _(23-Sep-18 04:05 PM)_

-> Let’s see here... and...
+> Let's see here... and...

 **Bagelwrecker** _(23-Sep-18 04:05 PM)_

-> t!8ball is the tractor beam currently broken and Seth is in the middle of working on it?
+t!8ball is the tractor beam currently broken and Seth is in the middle of working on it?

 **Zander** _(23-Sep-18 04:05 PM)_